What is Spotting?

 What is spotting in pregnancy?

-If you experience bleeding in the first 12 weeks – vaginal spotting can be an indication of miscarriage or ectopic pregnancy (when the fetus forms in the fallopian tubes) and, so it’s important you consult your gynecologist if you experience spotting or have concerns.
-Many women do experience spotting in the first 12 weeks and go on to have healthy pregnancies.
+Bleeding during pregnancy can be alarming but it’s actually not that unusual.
+While light bleeding doesn’t always mean something is wrong, it also shouldn’t be ignored.
+If experienced within the first 12 weeks, vaginal spotting can be an indication of miscarriage or ectopic pregnancy (when the fetus forms in the fallopian tubes), so it’s important you consult your gynecologist if you experience spotting or have concerns.
+Many do experience spotting in the first 12 weeks and go on to have healthy pregnancies.

 Later in pregnancy, spotting can occur for several reasons.
 Changes in the cervix can cause bleeding and might be noticeable after sex.
 Vaginal infections can also cause spotting and a midwife or doctor can help prescribe treatment.
-There is also something called ‘a show’ which is when mucus which has been in the cervix during pregnancy comes away, signaling that labor is about to begin.
+There is also something called ‘a show’ which is when mucus that has been in the cervix during pregnancy comes away, signaling that labor is about to begin.
 This can happen in the days leading up to contractions starting, or during labor.

-Spotting around the time of menopause is fairly common.
+Just as spotting is usual during our early reproductive years, spotting around the time of menopause is fairly common.
 This also is due to the changes in hormone levels that regulate the cycle.
 Because of the disruption of hormones, you may experience bleeding at different times in your cycle and the amount of bleeding may vary as well.
-If you experience very heavy and/or lengthy bleeding during menopause you should speak to your doctor, the same goes for bleeding between periods.
-Any bleeding that happens after menopause should be discussed with a healthcare professional.
+As well as irregular bleeding, other symptoms of menopause include hot flashes, night sweats and mood changes.

 Spotting after sex